 You may be thinking, “I’ve already done that!”
 And sure, your website may already load quickly and be formatted for mobile search.
 Your website may also have relevant content with a strong keyword foundation.

 But what you might have missed are search engine optimizations for your title tags, meta descriptions, and alt image tags.
 It’s important to include specialty, location, and relevant keywords in these parts of your website.

-Keep reading to find out how ensuring these optimizations are complete can elevate your medical practice website in search results.
+Keep reading to find out how these optimizations can elevate your medical practice website in search results.

 Fully optimize your healthcare website

 In its current state, your practice website covers all the SEO basics.
-You’ve carefully selected relevant keywords, content is high-quality and sharable, URLs are customized for each page, and load speed is lightning fast — just to name a few features.
-This is great, but your savviest competitors are doing the same thing, so you need to take it up a notch.
+You’ve carefully selected relevant keywords, your content is high-quality and shareable, URLs are customized for each page, and load speed is lightning fast — to name a few features.
+That is great, but your savviest competitors are doing the same thing, so you need to take it up a notch.

-Depending on who developed your website, it’s possible that your specialty, location, and relevant keywords are not included in your title tags, meta descriptions, and alt image tags.
-It’s time to change that because doing so will help elevate your healthcare website in local search results.
+Depending on who developed your website, it’s possible that your specialty, location, and relevant keywords were not included in your title tags, meta descriptions, and alt image tags.
+Updating these key areas on your website will help your healthcare website get more organic search traffic.

 Take your web presence to the next level

-You know what needs to be done to boost your local search ranking, but since you’re not a healthcare web developer, you’re probably a bit lost.
-Don’t worry, here’s an overview to guide you through it.
+Now you know what needs to be done to boost your local search ranking.
+But if you’re not sure where to start, here’s an overview to guide you through it.